awesome-pro/neon-website/content/docs/manage/roles.md

 For password requirements, see [Manage roles with SQL](/docs/manage/roles#manage-roles-with-sql).
 </Admonition>

-## Manage roles with the Neon CLI
+## Manage roles with the Unique CLI

-The Neon CLI supports creating and deleting roles.
-For instructions, see [Neon CLI commands — roles](/docs/reference/cli-roles).
-Roles created with the Neon CLI are granted membership in the [neon_superuser](#the-neonsuperuser-role) role.
+The Unique CLI supports creating and deleting roles.
+For instructions, see [Unique CLI commands — roles](/docs/reference/cli-roles).
+Roles created with the Unique CLI are granted membership in the [neon_superuser](#the-neonsuperuser-role) role.

-## Manage roles with the Neon API
+## Manage roles with the Unique API

-Role actions performed in the Neon Console can also be performed using Neon API role methods.
-The following examples demonstrate how to create, view, reset passwords for, and delete roles using the Neon API.
-For other role-related methods, refer to the [Neon API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+Role actions performed in the Unique Console can also be performed using Unique API role methods.
+The following examples demonstrate how to create, view, reset passwords for, and delete roles using the Unique API.
+For other role-related methods, refer to the [Unique API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).

-Roles created with the Neon API are granted membership in the [neon_superuser](#the-neonsuperuser-role) role.
+Roles created with the Unique API are granted membership in the [neon_superuser](#the-neonsuperuser-role) role.

 In Neon, roles belong to branches, which means that when you create a role, it is created in a branch.
 Role-related requests are therefore performed using branch API methods.

 <Admonition type="note">
 The API examples that follow may not show all user-configurable request body attributes that are available to you.
-To view all  attributes for a particular method, refer to method's request body schema in the [Neon API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+To view all  attributes for a particular method, refer to method's request body schema in the [Unique API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
 </Admonition>

 The `jq` option specified in each example is an optional third-party tool that formats the `JSON` response, making it easier to read.
 For information about this utility, see [jq](https://stedolan.github.io/jq/).

 ### Prerequisites

-A Neon API request requires an API key.
+A Unique API request requires an API key.
 For information about obtaining an API key, see [Create an API key](/docs/manage/api-keys#create-an-api-key).
-In the cURL examples shown below, `$NEON_API_KEY` is specified in place of an actual API key, which you must provide when making a Neon API request.
+In the cURL examples shown below, `$NEON_API_KEY` is specified in place of an actual API key, which you must provide when making a Unique API request.

 ### Create a role with the API

-The following Neon API method creates a role.
-To view the API documentation for this method, refer to the [Neon API reference](https://api-docs.neon.tech/reference/createprojectbranchrole).
+The following Unique API method creates a role.
+To view the API documentation for this method, refer to the [Unique API reference](https://api-docs.neon.tech/reference/createprojectbranchrole).

 ```http
 POST /projects/{project_id}/branches/{branch_id}/roles